 This is why USAID Missions are required to develop and use Country Development Cooperation Strategies, also known as CDCS.
 These five-year, country-based strategies show how Agency assistance is synchronized with other agencies' efforts

-Currently, 65 USAID missions are scheduled to complete a CDCS by the end of the 2014 calendar year.
+Currently, 64 USAID missions are scheduled to complete a CDCS by the end of the fiscal year 2014.